bogdanvuk/rst/examples/paper/source/index.rst

 .. math:: max\_iter\cdot(O(mutate) + O(fitness\_eval))
     :label: cplx_algo_tot_components

-**sve jednacine treba da imaju broj**

-**Zasto average, moze i ukupna (makcimalna) dubina stabla, onda ostaje big O. Dubinu predstaviti kao logaritam broja cvorova, a ne obrnuto i sve iskazati (sto moze) u funkciji broja cvorova.**

 Let *n* be the number of non-leaf nodes in DT.
-The depth of the DT can be calculated as:
+In the worst case, the depth of the DT equals the number of non-leaf nodes:

-.. math:: D=log_{2}(n)
+.. math:: D=n
 	:label: depth

 Let |NA| equal the size of attribute (|A|) and coefficient (|a|) vectors.
 Each non-leaf node in DT has |NA| + 1 (*threshold*) coefficients, and the portion |alpha| is mutated each iteration, so the complexity of mutating coefficients is: